Skip to the content.

 Data Dissemination

-The primary tools that Census uses to disseminate its data are data.census.gov and the Census data API.
+The primary tools that Census uses to disseminate its data are data.census.gov and their API.

-American FactFinder (AFF) is a web application that can help you navigate the various datasets that Census publishes.
-In addition to displaying search results on the website, there is an option to download data as a CSV file which you can then import into R.
+data.census.gov is a web application that can help you explore Census data and navigate the various datasets that Census publishes.
+In addition to allowing interactive searches to create data tables on the website, there is an option to download data as a CSV file which you can then import into R.

 API